Myndex/apca-introduction/analysis.md

 recommendation, a normative part of many laws all over the world, and generally a good read._

 WCAG 2 is not a normative part of "many" laws.
 Internationally, _some_ nations use WCAG 2 as the basis for regulation relating to governmental websites.
-WCAG 2 is not law in the United States except in some narrow areas (25% of airport kiosks but follow WCAG2), though it is part of the 508 government regulations which apply to government web sites and government procurement of certain IT.
-508 has two major exceptions: 1) alternate means.
-This allows any alternative method other than WCAG to be used, provided it improves actual accessibility, 2) Commercially available.
-If the technology that follows WCAG 2 is not commercially available, then WCAG does not need to be followed for that specific situation.
+WCAG 2 is not law in the United States except in some narrow areas (25% of airport kiosks must follow WCAG2).
+WCAG 2.0 is part of the 508 government regulations which apply to government web sites and government procurement of certain IT.
+508 has two major exceptions: **1) alternate means**.
+This allows any alternative method other than WCAG to be used, provided it improves actual accessibility, **2) Commercially available**.
+If the technology that follows WCAG 2 is not commercially available, then WCAG does not need to be followed for that specific critera.

 It is extremely rare for WCAG 2 to be "legally" applied across the board.
+In the United States, the ADA does not specify WCAG 2 as a standard, but does say that sites that are public accomodations must be acccessible — arguably, working for actual accessibility (as opposed to certain arbitrary goal posts) is best practice here.
+To be noted, the Winn-Dixie case in Florida was vacated, IIRC that _was_ the only Federal case that held support for WCAG 2, but no longer citable.

+The Domino's case regarded if they had to abide by ADA, not WCAG.

 > _WCAG faces a difficult challenge though: There is no one-size-fits-all solution for accessibility.
 Different humans have different needs, and different situations require different kinds of support._

-This can only be correctly handled with user customization, something that the W3C AGWG has failed to promote or develop.
+This can only be correctly handled with user customization, something that the W3C WAI or AGWG has failed to promote or develop.
+Part of the problem with many of the needed acessibility features are rooted in the technology, and outside the control of the author until such technology exists.

 > _This is also the case in the context of color contrast: vision impairments, ambient light, and screen settings can all have a pronounced impact on legibility.
 None of these are known beforehand by website authors, so the rules provided by WCAG need to work regardless of these factors._

 No. There are defined and well known baseline standards relating to common case ambient environments and screen standards.
-Display standards define adjustment criteria, CSS provides size metrics that are based on visual angle, and manufacturers work with these in developing technologies to extend the operating ranges.
+Display standards define adjustment criteria, CSS provides size metrics that are based on visual angle (ref px), and manufacturers work with these in developing technologies to extend the operating ranges.

-WCAG2 makes spurious claims that important factors such as antialiasing can not be considered, which is bizzare when that technology has been an important part of display technology for decades.
+WCAG 2 contrast SCs and understanding docs make spurious claims that important factors such as antialiasing can not be considered, which is bizzare when that technology has been an important part of display technology for decades.

 > _Faced with the question whether it wanted to give precise instructions (that